ToJen/circuit-breaker/README.md

 ## AZTEC

-Noir Language is used to ..
+Noir Language is used to verify the proofs.
+We are using the function verify from the plonk ```BaseUltraVerifier``` contract.

 #### Feedback

+The contract created should use functions from the circuit.
+We suggest the AZTEC team to add in the CLI :

+- ```--out``` : specify path where the plonk verifier is generated.

 ## SINDRI